mp30028/policy-engine/documentation/keycloak-integration/keycloak-integration.md

 - To fix the error we need to trust the self signed certificate, but before we can do that we need to get a copy of the client certificate as shown in the next step

-#### Step-5: Get a copy of the client certificate
+#### 1.5: Get a copy of the client certificate
-- navigate to the Keycloak url (https://localhost:4499/) in a browser
+- navigate to the Keycloak url (https://localhost:4499/) in a browser<br/>
 ![Keycloak UI](./04-navigate-to-keycloak.png)

-- Click on the *Not-Secure* indicator in the address bar
+- Click on the *Not-Secure* indicator in the address bar<br/>
 ![Not Secure Indicator](./05-not-secure-indicator.png)

-- You should now see a pop up with a message and a link to view the certificate details
+- You should now see a pop up with a message and a link to view the certificate details<br/>
 ![Not Secure Pop-Up Message](./06-not-secure-pop-up.png)

-- Clicking on export to save the client certificate
+- Clicking on export to save the client certificate<br/>
 ![Export the client certificate](./07-show-certificate.png)

-#### Step-6: Add the client certificate to the jre keystore
+#### 1.6: Add the client certificate to the jre keystore

 - run the following command to import the client certificate saved in the previous step<br/>
-`keytool -import -trustcacerts -cacerts -storepass changeit -noprompt -alias zonesoft-dev -file C:\Users\mebs_\Downloads\_.zonesoft.dev.crt`
+`keytool -import -trustcacerts -cacerts -storepass changeit -noprompt -alias zonesoft-dev -file C:\Users\mebs_\Downloads\_.zonesoft.dev.crt`<br/>
 ![Client certificate import](./08-cert-successfully-added.png)

 - in case there is already a certificate with the same alias and you want to update it with the latest one then you can delete the existing certificate in the keystore with the following command <br/>
 `keytool -delete -noprompt -alias zonesoft-dev  -cacerts  -storepass changeit`

-#### Step-7: Redo the check (Step-4) to see if SSL is enabled and working on Keycloak
+#### 1.7: Redo the check (Step-1.4 above) to see if SSL is enabled and working on Keycloak
- - This time the check should succeed
+ - This time the check should succeed<br/>
  ![Successful poke](./09-redo-check.png)

-## Setting up and starting Policy-Engine-API
+## 2. Setting up and starting Policy-Engine-API

 ## Setting up and starting Policy-Engine-UI